256dpi/hanya/README.md

 	[/news]
 	{new(news)}

 The defined partial will be render for each item in your news table and creates a list of your news with a link to its item.
-The `{new(news)}` tag will render a button which will be render in "page editing" mode to let the user create a new news object.
+The `{new(news)}` tag will render a button which will appear in "page editing" mode to let the user create a new news object.
 The admin functionalities will be covered later in this documentation.

 ### Overloading